 To read my details Stok Kangri trek experience, you can read my blog post here.

 Here, I am highlighting 5 factors which made Stok Kangri trek tough for me.
 You might discover more factors or would find some of these not too daunting.
 But, I surely had to overcome these factors to achieve a successful summit climb.

 1) High Altitude

 This is an obvious one.
 But, it has a major impact on trekker and hence, can’t be missed.
 Any high altitude above 12,000 feet can induce AMS symptoms in a trekker.
 In Stok Kangri trek, all the camps are located above this height.
 The Stok Kangri base camp is stationed at a staggering 16,300 feet.
 The Stok Kangri peak itself stands 20,100 feet tall!
 High altitude plays a very important role in creating difficulties for a Stok kangri trekker.
-The thin air and lack of surplus oxygen supply can throw your mind in conundrum and affect your judgement skills.
+The thin air and lack of surplus oxygen supply can throw your mind in a conundrum and affect your judgment skills.

 AMS, however, can be fought away by following some important tips.
 To read 5 significant tips to keep AMS symptoms at bay, you can refer my blog about How to prevent altitude sickness